Prousou Monastery: Greek War of Independence

 A few years before the Greek War of Independence, the spiritual Kyrillos Kastanofyllis was sent to the monastery as abbot.
-He was a member of the Filiki Eteria and the pretext was to correct his alleged spiritual and moral decline.
+He was a member of the Filiki Eteria and the pretext for his travel was to correct its alleged spiritual and moral decline.
 Immediately and based on a plan, he organized and operated the "School of Greek Letters" (1818–1828).

-The Monastery was a center of political guidance of the liberation struggle (there are letters of Mavrokordatos, etc.).
-He played a crucial role in the entire management of the siege of Missolonghi and also in the rescue of many after the destruction of the "Exodus".
-It functioned throughout the match as a hospital and a hospital for the wounded.
+The monastery became a center of political guidance of the liberation struggle.
+It played a crucial role in the entire management of the siege of Missolonghi and also in the rescue of many after the destruction of the survivors.
+It functioned throughout the war as a hospital and a hospital for the wounded.

 Karaiskakis had his headquarters in the monastery.
-In fact, General Karaiskakis donated the silver cover of the icon as a sign of gratitude for the heat, which was bothering him and from which he was cured during his stay in the Monastery.
-The Vault of the Monastery today has the weapons of Karaiskakis.
+In fact, he donated the silver cover of the icon that today covers "Panagia Prousiotissa", as a sign of gratitude for healing his illness.
+The modern museum of the Monastery displays the weapons of Karaiskakis.

-A large part of the Monastery was burned by the Germans on August 16, 1944, because it was a support center for the Resistance rebels.
-Many relics, utensils, manuscripts and books were destroyed, but not the precious icon of the Virgin Mary, which had been placed in a crypt.
+A large part of the Monastery was burned by the Germans on August 16, 1944, because it was a support center for the Greek resistance.
+Many relics, utensils, manuscripts and books were destroyed, but the icon was saved as it had been placed in a crypt.

-After the Civil War, the reconstruction of the Monastery was started again by the abbot Germanos, which continued in the 1970s by the then abbot of the monastery and later abbot of the Holy Monastery of Dochiario of Mount Athos Grigorios.
+After the Greek Civil War, the reconstruction of the monastery began by the abbot Germanos, which continued into the 1970s by the then abbot of the monastery and later abbot of Docheiariou of Mount Athos, Gregorios.